 The geographical disclosures have been subdivided into the "Germany" and "Other European countries" regions.
-The "Other European countries" region includes the Czech Republic, Austria, the Netherlands, Luxembourg, Switzerland, Sweden, Slovakia, Romania, and France (exclusively builders' merchants).
+The "Other European countries" region includes the Czech Republic, Austria, the Netherlands, Luxembourg, Switzerland, Sweden, Slovakia, and Romania.

 Sales are allocated to the geographical regions in which they were generated.
 Apart from income tax receivables, income tax liabilities and deferred taxes, all assets have been allocated to the region in which they are located.
 Investments relate to non-current assets allocated to the respective region.
 The reconciliation column includes consolidation items.